 Try a pair of Landis Picks RISK FREE – If you are looking for full custom engraving, please try a stock design pick BEFORE ordering engraving.
 We will refund the stock version towards your custom upgrade.
 Simple monograms and devices are considered "stock" items, and are 100% guaranteed and refundable.

 The new Classic Shield picks are only available with Classic blade style.
-The improved tooling on this new model allows us to offer these picks at 15%+ lower than our previous style.

 The new shield is larger and can accommodate larger monograms and design elements.

 And if you need shorter bands, these can be adjusted without cutting into the ornamental work that Landis picks are known for.

 Of course, the new style also features our Patent Pending “Death Grip” liners that is a series of raised barbs that eliminate slipping and delivers a solid feel to the player.

 Add $20 for standard two initials, or $40 for deluxe engraving such as raised single initials, three letter monograms, etc. More elaborate custom engraving and full custom bands available on request at a wide price range.
 22k Gold picks are also available on request.

 Shield - Classic Blade